CivicDataLab/ckanext-eduhub_theme/README.rst

 ----------------------------------------
-Releasing a New Version of ckanext-justicehub_theme
+Releasing a New Version of ckanext-eduhub_theme
 ----------------------------------------

-ckanext-justicehub_theme is availabe on PyPI as https://pypi.python.org/pypi/ckanext-justicehub_theme.
+ckanext-eduhub_theme is availabe on PyPI as https://pypi.python.org/pypi/ckanext-eduhub_theme.
 To publish a new version to PyPI follow these steps:

 1. Update the version number in the ``setup.py`` file.